Boosting Website Performance with Browser Caching

 Heuristic Caching: A Fallback Mechanism

-If no explicit caching headers are provided, browsers may use heuristic caching based on the Last-Modified
+If no explicit caching headers are provided, browsers may use heuristic caching based on the Last-Modified header.
+This is a less reliable fallback and should be avoided by setting appropriate caching headers.

 Caching in Distributed Systems